-Please Note: VMware complies with all applicable federal, state and local laws.
+Please Note: VMware companies will comply with all applicable local, state and federal leave laws.
 This outward facing document is a brief summary only and does not provide all information regarding applicable job protection, benefits, wage replacement, and other provisions.
 For additional detail see the applicable Family Leave of Absence policy [VMware network access required] for detailed information.

 Sedgwick ViaOne Express

 Leave of Absence Manager Toolkit